Skip to main content

 Virtual and Hybrid Considerations

 If part of your audience is remote, evaluate the venue's streaming capabilities.
 A venue with built-in broadcast infrastructure saves thousands compared to renting and setting up your own.
-Ask about camera angles, internet redundancy, and dedicated tech support on event day.

 Step 4: Build Your Timeline